run-llama/llama_index/docs/optimizing/fine-tuning/fine-tuning.md

 We've created comprehensive guides showing you how to finetune embeddings in different ways, whether that's the model itself (in this case, `bge`) over an unstructured text corpus, or an adapter over any black-box embedding.
 It consists of the following steps:

-1. Generating a synthetic question/answer dataset using LlamaIndex over any unstructed context.
+1. Generating a synthetic question/answer dataset using LlamaIndex over any unstructured context.
 2. Finetuning the model
 3. Evaluating the model.